 Worksheet B15.
-The number of external applicants with disabilities who applied at the SES equivalents level was 7.14%.
-The number of external applicants with disabilities who applied at the GS-15 equivalent level was 8.29%.
-The number of applicants who applied at the GS-14 equivalent level was 4.77%.
-The number of external applicants with disabilities who applied at the GS-13 equivalent level was 6.23% All levels of external applicants with disabilities exceed the workforce percentage of PWD of 3.08%.
+The number of external applicants with disabilities who applied at the SES equivalents level was 0%.
+The number of external applicants with disabilities who applied at the GS-15 equivalent level was 0%.
+The number of applicants who applied at the GS-14 equivalent level was 9.32%, none were selected.
+The number of external applicants with disabilities who applied at the GS-13 equivalent level was 4.77%.
 None were selected.
 We currently use USAJobs for our application process and we will provide data as it is available based upon applicant responses.